-Default disk locations table: added isql to command line tools; added
+Default disk locations table: added isql to command line tools; added row for additional server-side libs.

 Added introductory paragraph to "Installing Firebird".
-Changed first
+Changed first sentence of "Installing on Linux..."

 Changed and extended "Server check: Linux and other Unices".
 Corrected and extended the section on Linux client-only installs.